kevmiao/CS313E-Project/README.md

 2. Classes:

 Node Class:
 - Represents a node in a binary search tree.
 - Contains attributes: data (node value), left (left child), right (right child), and materials (a list of materials associated with the node's value).

 3. Methods/Functions:

 Data Preprocessing Section:
 Read File:
 - Uses Pandas to read a CSV file ("Data.csv") and stores it in a DataFrame (dataframe).

 Replace NaN with None:
 - Uses NumPy to replace NaN values in the DataFrame with None.

 Convert to Dictionary:
 - Iterates over rows in the DataFrame, converts each row to a dictionary, and appends it to the list material_dicts.

 BST Construction Section:
-    build_binary_search_tree Function:
+build_bst Function:
 - Takes a dataset and a property name as input.
 - Constructs a binary search tree based on the specified property.
 - Uses the Node class to create nodes.

 print_tree_in_order Function:
 - Performs an in-order traversal of the binary search tree and prints each node's data and associated materials.

 User Interaction Section:
 query_tree Function:
 - A DFS algorithm that searches a binary search tree based on a range of values
 - Takes a node and a range (minimum, maximum) as input.
 - Recursively searches the binary search tree and collects materials within the specified range.
 - Returns a list of materials.

 4. Iterations Between Them:

 The code follows a sequential flow:
 - Reads and preprocesses data.
 - Constructs a binary search tree based on a property.
 - Performs a query on the tree to find materials with that property within a specified range.
 - Prints the results.
 5. Main Function:

 main Function:
 - Identifies a property depending on the input.
 - Constructs the binary search tree using the provided dataset.
 - Performs a query on the tree.
 - Prints the results.
 6. Execution:

 The main function is executed if the script is run as the main program.